 I was no stranger to interactive murder mystery theatre when I joined Comedy Killers, but the type I performed before was of the more serious variety (Keith & Margo's).
 It was fun to be working "undercover," although I did have a very close call at one event when someone from my real life recognized me and tried to break me out of character!

 I worked as an extra in several projects getting my feet wet: the Japanese TV program Astonishing!
 News (hippie amusement park-goer), Tony Quinn's short film Mojo (customer in a bar), David Stovall's feature film The Blue Saloon (traveler in an airport), and my first job of all, Barak Epstein's women-in-prison feature Prison-A-Go-Go! (escaped prisoner), which screened at too many film festivals to mention, won many B-Movie Awards, and had a commercial DVD release.
-It's also on Netflix and you can watch the trailer here.
+You can watch the trailer here.

 Commercial Work not pictured